ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-Kubernetes-With-Prometheus.md

 but it also introduced a lot of complexity.
 Monitoring a single application is easy.
 Monitoring hundreds of different services with thousands of instances is an entirely different story.
-SoundCloud's original monitoring set-up consisted of Graphite and StatsD, This setup did not suffice for the new, scalable microservices architecture.
+SoundCloud's original monitoring set-up consisted of Graphite and StatsD.
+This setup did not suffice for the new, scalable microservices architecture.
 The amount of generated events could not be handled in a reliable way.